giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>ExtraVolumes is an extra set of host volumes, mounted to the control plane component.</p>
+<p>ExtraOpts defined extra options to add to the command for creating the file system.</p>

 </div>